 Ever wondered what they are and what they do?
-Or perhaps you know what they are but are unsure how they are different.
-In this blog, we will be covering what the Cookies and Caches are and what’s the difference.
+Or perhaps you know what they are but are unsure of how they are different?
+In this post, we will be covering what the Cookies and Caches are and what’s the difference between them.
 Let us begin!

 What are they?

-Let us begin by diving into what the 2 terms means.
-Funny enough, both terms works and acts similarly but for different purposes.
-Both Cache and Cookies stores data, typically in small sizes, into your devices in order to improve user’s experience.
-They are most often downloaded into your device upon the first visit to the site.
-The better way to understand is to know what each term does in-depth to know the differences.
+Cache and Cookies works and acts similarly but are used for different purposes.
+Both store data, typically in small sizes, into your devices to improve user experience.
+They are most often downloaded into your device upon the first visit to a site.
+The easiest way to know the differences is to go in-depth and understand how they work.

-Cookies refers to a file that is stored in your device after your first visit to the site and would commonly contain the site’s name.
+Cookies refer to a file that is stored in your device after your first visit to the site and would commonly contain the site’s name.
 It stores information based on your browsing history.
-In certain cases, the file would also be used to tailor pop-ups based on the number of times you’ve visited the site and which pages.
+In certain cases, the file would also be used to tailor pop-ups based on the number of times you’ve visited a certain site or page.

-You have probably seen pop up notifications about these “Cookies” on many sites, constantly asking for permissions.
-Often the sites asks for permission due to laws and regulation in countries.
+You have probably seen pop-up notifications about “Cookies” on many sites, constantly asking for permissions.
+It is often mandatory for sites to ask for permission due to laws and regulations in the country.
 However, you can still browse the sites’ contents regardless of whether you consent to the cookies.
-The followings are:

-Have you ever noticed the difference in loading speed of a page or site between your first visit and multiple visits?
-This is all thanks to “Cache”.
-You see, Cache stores backups or copies of images, videos and elements on your devices.
-This helps your device to save time re-loading every single elements when you visit the page.
-Thus, it results in pages loading faster than the first time you visited the page.
+Have you ever noticed the difference in the loading speed of a page or site between your first visit and after multiple visits?
+This is all because of Cache.
+Cache stores backups and copies of images, videos and elements on your devices.
+This helps your device save time as it does not need to reload every single element on subsequent visits.
+Thus, the pages load faster.

-However, cache does not always update its contents successfully.
-Sometimes some old files may not get override during an update or certain changes might not be saved.
-This may cause the site to not display correctly.
-Often such issues can easily be solved where user deletes or clear the cache files stored in their devices.
-It would cause the device to re-download the cache files, this time with the latest versions.
+However, the cache does not always update its contents successfully.
+Sometimes some old files may not get overridden during an update or certain changes might not be saved.
+This may cause the site to be displayed incorrectly.
+Such issues can easily be solved when a user deletes or clears the cache files stored in their devices.
+It would enable the device to re-download the cache files with the latest versions.

-A brief recap, both the files are stored into the device upon first visits.
-Cookie stores files which records browsing and in certain cases, tailor the site while Cache makes the site load faster.
+Both the files are stored in the device upon a consumer’s first visit.
+Cookie stores files which record browsing history and in certain cases, tailor the site to appeal to the consumer.
+Cache makes the site load faster.

-Cookies stores information such as site name, number of times user visited and preferences on the site.
-Cache stores resource files and elements such as videos, pictures, audio etc.
+Cookies store information such as the site name, number of times users visited and preferences on the site.
+Cache stores resource files and elements such as videos, pictures, audio, etc.

-Most, if not all, sites will have a pop up to ask for permission about Cookies as tailoring may require the preference of users to be used.
+Most sites have a pop-up notification that asks for a user’s permission to allow cookies to run.
 This is due to the Data Protection Laws implemented.
-The most common or well known law implemented is the “General Data Protection Regulation” (GDPR) in the EU region.
-Cache on the other hand does not require permission usually however some sites may go out of their way to inform the users.
+The most common or well-known law implemented is the “General Data Protection Regulation” (GDPR) in the EU region.

 How do I clear Cache and/or Cookies?